greenrazer/TDAGGER/README.md

 ## Key Features

-- **Simple Core Operations**: Reduces complex neural operations to a minimal set of tensor operations based off [einops](https://github.com/arogozhnikov/einops).
+- **Framework Agnostic**: Design focuses on portability rather than framework-specific optimizations.
-- **Framework Agnostic**: Design focuses on portability rather than framework-specific optimizations
+- **Simple Core Operations**: Reduces complex neural operations to a minimal set of portable tensor operations.
-- **Easy Analysis**: Clear graph structure makes it simpler to analyze model characteristics
+- **Easy Analysis**: Clear graph structure makes it simpler to analyze model characteristics.
-- **Modular Architecture**: Split models into independent Tensor Directed Acyclic Graphs(TDAGs) that can be easily reused and modified
+- **Modular Architecture**: Split models into independent Tensor Directed Acyclic Graphs(TDAGs) that can be easily reused and modified.
-- **Clean Control Flow**: Handles branching and dynamic behavior at the top level, keeping tensor operations pure
+- **Clean Control Flow**: Handles branching and dynamic behavior at the top level, keeping tensor operations pure.

 ## Example